yooslim/docker-php-mysql-informix-oracle/README.md

 `docker-compose up -d --build`

 This will take a couple of minutes to build the images and run containers !
-You need to have port 80 and 3306 not occupied, otherwise you have to change the default ports that docker uses for both containers (see docker-compose.yml).
+You need to have port 80 and 3306 not occupied, otherwise you have to change the default ports that docker exposes for both containers (see docker-compose.yml).

 You have to edit the "php-app/index.php" file and replace the default DBMS access crediantials with yours.